 Hanaukyo Maid Team originally aired as a series of shorts in 2001 and it’s a very fan-service heavy show.
 Episodes are 14-minutes long and uncensored, which comes into play constantly as some maids have not yet grown accustomed to the change in masters.

 Putting aside the frightening thoughts of what Grandpa Hanaukyo was up to in his old age, his antics now cause a lot of hilarious trouble for Taro.
-Most of this comes from the three sister maids Lemon, Marron, and Mellon, who want a different kind of master-servant relationship and get increasingly annoyed as their attempts are rejected.
-Dozens of other maids are also competing to have an ecchi time with poor Taro, and it has to be said that Hanaukyo Maid Team does a great job at constantly coming up with new fan-service while keeping the tone just right.
+Most of this comes from the three sister maids Lemon, Marron, and Mellon, who want a very different kind of master-servant relationship and get increasingly annoyed as their attempts are rejected.
+Dozens of other maids are also competing to have an ecchi time with poor Taro.
+It has to be said that Hanaukyo Maid Team does a great job at constantly coming up with new fan-service while keeping the tone just right.

 Ecchi fans will certainly get their fill, that I can guarantee.
-At the same time, Hanaukyo could be an accessible show for a more general audience looking to get into the genre.
-If you are usually deterred from ecchi shows because they feel exploitative, then this one might be worth giving a chance.
+At the same time, Hanaukyo Maid Team could be an accessible show for a more general audience looking to get into the genre.
+If you are usually deterred from ecchi shows because they feel exploitative, then this one is worth giving a chance.

 #4 A full TV version